Skip to content

 30/30/30/10 Model

-According to the 30/30/30/10 model, learning in the work process occurs as follows: 30% learning alone: self-organized learning in practical processes with AI as a planning partner; 30% learning with others: collaborative learning in practical processes with AI as a planning partner; 30% learning with AI: dialogic individual and group learning in practical processes with AI as a planning and learning partner; 10% human-led learning activities: formal learning measures, e.g. in workshops or seminars.
+According to the 30/30/30/10 model, learning in the work process takes place as follows: 30% learning alone: self-organized learning in the practical process with AI as a planning partner; 30% learning with others: collaborative learning in the practical process with AI as a planning partner; 30% learning with AI: dialogic individual and group learning in the practical process with AI as a planning and learning partner; 10% human-guided learning activities: formal learning measures, e.g. in workshops or seminars.

 360° Feedback

-External assessment of values and competencies from different perspectives (managers, colleagues, employees, external partners).
-At Valcom as part of the assessment process for holistic competence assessment.
+External assessment of values and competences from various perspectives (managers, colleagues, employees, external partners).
+Used at Valcom as part of the assessment process for a holistic competence capture.

 7